mongodb/docs/source/includes/list-table-realm-auth-provider-options.rst

     - Value

   * - Project
-    - Project that contains your Realm application.
+    - Project that contains your app service.

-  * - Realm App
+  * - App Service
-    - Realm app that's issuing the user token.
+    - App service that's issuing the user token.

-  * - Fetch data using Realm app (**Optional**)
+  * - Fetch data using {+atlas-app-services+} (**Optional**)
-    - Toggle to enable |charts-short| to fetch user data and rules from a Realm Service.
+    - Toggle to enable |charts-short| to fetch user data and rules from an app service.

-      If enabled, |charts-short| retrieves data from the service you specify in the :guilabel:`Realm Service Name` field.
+      If enabled, |charts-short| retrieves data from the service you specify in the :guilabel:`App Service Name` field.

-      Enabling this option allows you to define rules in Realm to control the data that |charts-short| displays for specific collections or users.
+      Enabling this option allows you to define rules in {+atlas-app-services+} to control the data that |charts-short| displays for specific collections or users.

       For more information, see :stitch:`Filter Incoming Queries
-      </mongodb/filter-incoming-queries/>` in the Realm documentation.
+      </mongodb/filter-incoming-queries/>` in the {+app-services+}
+      documentation.

-  * - Realm Service Name
+  * - App Service Name
-    - The name of the service in your Realm app that |charts-short| uses to retrieve the data for your chart.
+    - The name of the service in your app service that |charts-short| uses to retrieve the data for your chart.

       .. example::